-In this section, we introduce the MBD algorithm to solve ADBLPs.
+In this section, we introduce a modified Benders' decomposition (MBD) algorithm to overcome the shortcomings of the three algorithms introduced in \cite{Chu2016}.
+This approach is independent of the attack design ADBLP and does not involve binary variables, making it applicable for any ADBLP.

 Benders' decomposition \cite{Benders1962} can be utilized to solve a linear program with complicating variables in a distributed manner at the cost of iteration \cite{ConejoBook}.
 It is a popular technique to solve optimization problems of large size or with complicating variables.
 It is also effective in solving complex optimization problems such as stochastic programs and mixed-integer linear programs.
 In Benders' decomposition, an optimization problem is decomposed into two sub-problems, wherein variables of each sub-problem are treated as constant in the other.
 The two sub-problems are solved iteratively until the solution converges.
 The MBD algorithm is formed by modifying the classic Benders' decomposition algorithm to apply it on any ADBLP without converting it into an MILP.

-An ADBLP takes the following form (dual variables of the defender's problem are in parentheses):
+An ADBLP takes the following form (dual variable of the defender's problem is in parentheses):

-where $x$ and $y$ are the attacker's and defender's decision variables, respectively.
-The defender has no control on $x$, and hence, $x$ in \eqref{generalLv2Con} is treated as constant in the defender's problem.
-The attacker does not directly control $y$, but it controls $y^*$ by changing $x$, assuming it has knowledge of the defender's objective and constraints.
+where $u$ and $v$ are the attacker's and defender's decision variables, respectively.
+The defender has no control on $u$, and hence, $u$ in \eqref{generalLv2Con} is treated as a constant in the defender's problem.
+The attacker does not directly control $v$, but it controls $v^*$ by changing $u$, assuming it has knowledge of the defender's objective and constraints.

-The original attack optimization problem \eqref{eq:bilevel} fits in the form of \eqref{general} where the attack vector $c$ is represented by $x$ and the generation dispatch $P_G$ is represented by $y$.
-In the attacker's objective function, $c_1^Tx$ represents the term $-\sigma \left\Vert c \right\Vert_{1}$, and $d_1^Ty^*$ represents the term $P_l$ in \eqref{eq:Obj1_MaxPF}.
+The attack optimization ADBLP \eqref{eq:bilevel} fits in the form of \eqref{general} where the attack vector $c$ is represented by $u$ and DCOPF variable $P_G$, is represented by $v$.
+In the attacker's objective function, $c_1^Tu$ represents the term $-\sigma \left\Vert c \right\Vert_{1}$, and $d_1^Tv^*$ represents the term $P_{l}$ in \eqref{eq:Obj1_MaxPF}.
 Equality constraints can be equivalently written as two inequality constraints.
 For example, \eqref{eq:con_nodebalance} can be written as which fits the form of \eqref{generalLv2Con}.
 One can similarly map all the constraints in \eqref{eq:bilevel} to those in \eqref{general}.